easytarget/microPyEZfonts/Symbols/README.md

 These are essentially blocks of 64 characters covering the first 256 character values.
 Plus an extended range since several symbol fonts extend beyond `0xFF`.

+In addition there are a number of symbol related blocks in the [Unicode](/Unicode) folder, includingrd dingbats, arrows, mathematical symbols, runes and more.

 * Pay attention to the file sizes; the `extended` and `all` sets can get large, and will consume more ram on your target device.
 * For a detailed font file description and preview look at the corresponding `.map` file in the 'maps' sub-folder.
   * This contains an ascii-art glyph for all characters in the font file; showing the name, size, bitmap and baseline.